ccswbs/snowdrop/site/content/docs/1.1/customize/sass.md

 ## File structure

-Whenever possible, avoid modifying Bootstrap's core files.
-For Sass, that means creating your own stylesheet that imports Bootstrap so you can modify and extend it.
+Whenever possible, avoid modifying Snowdrop's core files.
+For Sass, that means creating your own stylesheet that imports Snowdrop so you can modify and extend it.
 Assuming you're using a package manager like npm, you'll have a file structure that looks like this:

 ```text
 your-project/